AnzaiaGitHub/veevart-spanishSoup/README.md

 ```
 then, check in the console for your solution output.

-current Version: 1.0
+current Version: 1.2

-Not bonus points are implemented yet.
+The bonus points 1 and 2 were implemented with the tests variables (testSoup1,testWords1);